 Essex County Fire and Rescue Service is committed to promoting road safety and seeking to reduce the number of people killed or seriously injured on the roads of Essex as a result of road traffic collisions (RTCs).

 In 2007 1,065 people were killed or seriously injured on the roads in Essex.
 By 2017, this has fallen by 19% to 855.
 Whilst this is a tremendous success, and a tribute to the effectiveness of road safety activities in Essex, the number of people killed or seriously injured on our roads remains unacceptably high.
-In

-Business owners are now responsible to the protection of your property and your workforce and we want to work with you to ensure this process is smooth.
-Among the new responsibilities is a requirement to carry out your own fire risk assessments and create a plan.
+Business owners are responsible for the protection of their property and their workforce and we want to work with you to ensure this process is smooth.
+Among the responsibilities is a requirement to carry out your own fire risk assessments and create a plan.

 Within this area of the website, you'll find a range of information and links to guidance to help you comply with legislation.